zer2/Fantasy-Basketball--in-progress-/readme.md

 We can see that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
 This tells us that the higher a player's total Z-score is, the better they are for fantasy, at least under the assumptions we have made.

 This seems like a compelling case for Z-scores as a heuristic.
-But is there any way for the logic to be improved?
+So what's my problem with them?

 ## 3.The flaw of Z-scores